 Don’t forget to stop by a famous ghost town Gothic and Crested Butte Mountain Heritage Museum for the historic and cultural experience.

 Breckenridge is situated at the base of the Tenmile Range.
-The former mining town boasts lux ski resorts, picturesque mountain scenery, as well as hundreds of restaurants, shops, saloons.
+The former mining town boasts lux ski resorts, picturesque mountain scenery, as well as hundreds of restaurants, shops, and saloons.

 In the summer, the resort turns into Breckenridge Fun Park with mountain biking, alpine slide, and hiking.